muhamkor/My_Python_Projects/Bionic_Reading/ReadMe.md

 **I**t **cont**ains **sent**ences **o**f **vary**ing **leng**ths.
 **So**me **wo**rds **a**re **sh**ort, **wh**ile **oth**ers **a**re **lo**ng.
 ```
-## Then a copy and paste to any makrdown processor and result will be as follows:
+## Then a copy and paste to any markdown processor, e.g Notion and the result will be as follows:

 **Th**is **i**s **a**n **exam**ple **te**xt **fi**le.